How the Maine Moose Lottery Works: A Complete Guide

 Maine reserves a portion of permits for residents and a portion for non-residents.
 Generally:

-• Residents receive the majority of available permits (roughly 85-90%)
+- Residents receive the majority of available permits (90%)

 Non-resident odds are significantly lower due to the smaller allocation and high demand from out-of-state hunters.
-However, thousands of non-residents do get drawn each year.
+Only about 10% of permits (roughly 400) go to non-residents each year.

 Preference Points and Bonus System